BA PGCE ALCM LTCL AIOSH CMILT

 He has performed in venues across the United Kingdom as well as in the USA, Canada, France, Germany, Austria, and Italy including St Peter’s Basilica, Rome.
 Formally accompanist for Reading Phoenix Choir, he appeared with them on BBC1, BBC2, Radio 2 and live on Radio 4.
 His playing has featured on the BBC’s Songs of Praise, Dechrau Canu, Sunday Half Hour, Morning Worship, Silent Witness and Desert Island Discs.
 He has accompanied the choirs and soloists at the male voice choir festivals at the Royal Albert Hall.

 His organ playing has entertained the audiences at Llangollen International Eisteddfod and he has played at London’s numerous Welsh churches.
 He has twice conducted the combined choirs at the Annual National Seafarers’ Service at St Paul’s Cathedral in the presence of the Princess Royal.
-He is the accompanist for Flint Male Voice Choir and the Sirenian Singers, Wrexham.
-Christopher is organist of St Asaph Cathedral.
+He is the accompanist for Flint Male Voice Choir and the Sirenian Singers, Wrexham and has been the resident organist of St Asaph Cathedral since August 2018.